jfhbrook/susitna/adrs/014-opentelemetry.md

 ### Debug Functions

 The `debug.ts` module implements thin wrappers around the OpenTelemetry API.
 In particular, it implements a function called `startSpan`, which is somewhat similar to `tracer.startActiveSpan` but with the added behaviors of attaching exception data to the span and automatically closing it.
-In addition, it implement a function called `addEvent`, which will fetch the currently active span and add an event to it.
+In addition, it implements a function called `addEvent`, which will fetch the currently active span and add an event to it.
 These functions are _not_ hidden behind jscc blocks, as they need to work in the event that they are called in the release build.

 ### Jscc Patterns